 Dr. Tyson joined D’Youville College as an Assistant Professor in 2012 and was promoted to Associate Professor in the Fall of 2017.
 Prior to coming to DYC, he taught at the University of Mississippi in the Department of Philosophy and Religion.
 He completed his Ph.D. in Hebrew Bible and Ancient History at the University of Michigan in the spring of 2011.
 He has taught courses on the Bible, World Religions, Greek Classics, Biblical Greek and Hebrew, and has participated in archaeological excavations in Israel and Jordan.
-He is a member of the Society of Biblical Literature, and the American Schools of Oriental Research.
+He is part of the Balu’a Regional Archaeological Project (BRAP) team, and is a member of the Society of Biblical Literature, and the American Schools of Oriental Research.

 - 2011 Ph.D., Hebrew Bible and Ancient Israelite History, University of Michigan

 - 2006 A.M., Near Eastern Studies, University of Michigan

 - 2005 Archaeological Field School, Hebrew University of Jerusalem

 - 2004 M.A., Old Testament Studies, Summa Cum Laude, Gordon-Conwell Theological Seminary

 - 2004 M.Div., Biblical Studies, Magna Cum Laude, Gordon-Conwell Theological Seminary

 - 1998 B.A., Philosophy, Magna Cum Laude, Grove City College

 - A History of the Ammonites from the Late Bronze Age to the Persian Period (1550–332 BCE).
 Archaeological and Biblical Studies Series.
 Atlanta: Society of Biblical Literature (under contract).